Build a breathtaking Cyberpunk 2077 ray tracing PC with these Black Friday deals

 I should note, I’ve only costed the desktop itself here, so you’ll still need to factor in a monitor and any peripherals if you don’t have them already – although there’s certainly no shortage of choice on this front if you have a look at our Black Friday gaming monitor deals, Black Friday gaming headset deals, and Black Friday mouse and keyboard deals hubs.

 It being Black Friday, it’s highly possible that some of these deals may well disappear as the day goes on, but I’ll do my best to refresh them should anything go out of stock.
+Alternatively, if you don’t want the hassle of building your own PC and want an even more powerful desktop for Cyberpunk 2077 ray tracing goodness, this RTX 3070 PC from Currys PC World is still on stock for a very agreeable £1299, and will get you a much more powerful set of components that’s definitely worth (in my eyes, at least) the extra money.

 Without further ado then, here is my Cyberpunk 2077 PC build recommendations for Ultra 1440p settings and Medium, 1080p ray tracing.

 Build a Cyberpunk 2077 Black Friday PC (UK)